Navigation Bar Checkout View Cart E-mail Us Maps Publications Search Home

 Availability of Bills

-There are four versions of a public bill that are printed:
+There are three versions of a public bill that are published:

 1. First Reading Cat. #: XB(Parliament #)(Session #)-Bill #-1 e.g. Bill C-5, 1st reading, 36th Parliament, 1st session will be: XB361-5-1

-4. Final Statute This replaces the Royal Assented version and is the final version to be printed.
+3. Royal Assent version which is the final version to be published.
 Cat.#: YX3-Year-Chapter #

-A private bill is printed in first and third reading versions.
-It will also appear in the bound Annual Statutes of Canada.
+A private bill is published in first and third reading versions.
+It will also appear in the Annual Statutes of Canada.

 Committees